top of page

 Kim Rae-won (김래원)

-When his fans called him a “kiss expert,” Kim Rae-won was quick to attribute the fluttering kissing scenes in his popular drama Doctors (2016) to good camera angles, the director, or the OST.
+When his fans called him a “kiss expert,” Kim Rae-won was quick to attribute his fluttering kissing scenes with Park Shin-hye in his popular drama Doctors (2016) to good camera angles, the director, the OST — but not to himself.

 GwenchaNoona | Actor's Profile: Kim Rae-won